Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Introduction

+In our setting, $A$ is an arbitrary $n \times n$ symmetric matrix, including the binary case as a special case.
+When $m$ is relatively small, the CEEF problem can be {\it solved by hand}.
+For example, \cite{harary1969graph} solved the binary case for $m = 4, 5$, \cite{Chang2003} solved the binary case for $m=6$, and \cite{Movarraei2016} solved the binary case for $m = 7$.
+The CEEF problem for general, non-binary matrices $A$ is more difficult and has received less attention; in this setting, \cite{Jin2021optimal} solved $m = 3, 4$.

+Unfortunately, this problem becomes much more challenging for larger $m$.
+Deriving formulas for large $m$ requires delicate and extremely tedious calculations, where mistakes are easy to make.
+Indeed, \cite{harary1969graph} contained an error for $m = 7$, as later pointed out by \cite{Russian}.
+Consequently, deriving CEEF formulas {\it by hand} quickly becomes infeasible as $m$ increases.
+In a remarkable paper, \cite{Russian} studied the case of binary $A$ and derived formulas for $C_m$ for $3 \leq m \leq 13$.
+However, their work focused exclusively on the binary case and the range $3 \leq m \leq 13$.
+Moreover, because some important proof details were omitted, it remains unclear how to generalize their approach to the more general setting where $A$ is not binary and $m$ is arbitrary.
+For these reasons, the CEEF problem is both technically difficult and extremely tedious for humans, and therefore remains largely unsolved.

-Recent developments of AI provide a great opportunity.
-Especially, for problems that need delicate and tedious combinatorics, AI has advantages over human.
-However, if we directly ask AI to generate the desired formula for a given $m$, it usually outputs a result far from correct.
-We may use multi-shot learning (e.g., \cite{Tom2020,Wei2022}), where we provide AI with the formulas for smaller $m$.
-But since the formula rapidly gets more complicated as $m$ increase, such an approach does not work either.
+We may tackle the CEEF problem with AI.
+However, as mentioned earlier, if we directly ask AI to generate the formula for a given $m$, the output is usually far from correct.
+We have also used multi-shot learning (e.g., \cite{Tom2020,Wei2022}), in which we provide AI with the formulas for some small $m$ and ask it to reason for the formulas for larger $m$.
+Unfortunately, because the formulas become rapidly more complicated as $m$ increases, this approach also fails to produce satisfactory results.

-To address the challenge, we propose a novel humAI approach, where we combine the strengths of human and AI.
-While there are many AI tools, we focus our study on DeepSeek-R1 (DS) for two reasons.
-First, our purpose is not to compare different AI tools, but to pick an AI tool that can help us accomplish.
-Second, compared with other AI tools, DS is competitive in solving math problems (e.g., \cite{DS-math}).
-Note that while we focus on DS, we also investigate several other LLMs (see Section~\ref{sec:results}).